dustymugs/pgplus/README.md

 At this point you should have high confidence that the recovery was successful.
-If you start your recovered backup, be sure to turn `archive_mode = off` to avoid pushing additional WAL files to your production backups!
+If you start your recovered backup, be sure to turn `archive_mode = off` to avoid pushing additional WAL files to S3!

 ## Postgres Versions
 Currently I build for Postgres 9.6 and Postgres 11.
 Be advised that 9.6 is the